nnurbhahsa/weather-app/README.md

 ### Summary
-One can request the current and forecast weather of any location with a zip code.
-The current weather data and 5 day / 3 hour forecast APIs form https://openweathermap.org/api were utilized to retrieve weather statistics for a given locaton.
+Request the current weather and forecast of any location with a zip code.
+APIs form https://openweathermap.org/api were utilized.

 ### Technologies
-HTML, CSS, JavaScript and jQuery
+HTML, CSS, JavaScript & jQuery